-Another tax deadline is fast approaching.
-Most traditionally employed hard-working folks have given up more than half of their hard-earned wages for taxes, and then they get to survive on what’s left.
+Another tax deadline has come and gone.
+Most traditionally employed hard-working folks have given up almost half of their hard-earned wages for taxes, and then they get to survive on what’s left.
 Taxes may be a source of stress and anxiety for many, but it shouldn’t be for home business owners.
 Home-based business owners now qualify for more tax deductions than any other category of taxpayer in America.

 In any home business you have many, many more tax advantages than you would if you were simply working for someone else.
 Even if you decide to keep your current job and start a home business part-time, you’d still be able to deduct business expenses.